mjschnie/jopenmm/README.md

 ## Environment Variable Set Up

-To use the OpenMM Java Wrappers, two environment variables need to be set (e.g. in .bash_profile) in order to invoke the OpenMM libraries from within the Java program.
-First, the JNA_LIBRARY_PATH variable needs to point to the location of the lib subdirectory of the OpenMM installation package:
+To use the OpenMM Java Wrappers, please first initialize the library using the OpenMMUtils class:

-	export JNA_LIBRARY_PATH="/Applications/anaconda3/pkgs/openmm-7.3.0-py36_1/lib"
+      OpenMMUtils.init();

-Second, the OPENMM_PLUGIN_DIR variable needs to point to the location of the plugins subdirectory of the OpenMM installation package:
+This will extract the OpenMM binary libraries from the openmm-fat.jar file to a temporary directory and configure JNA to find them.
+To use OpenMM plugins, please instruct OpenMM to load them as follows:

-	export OPENMM_PLUGINS_DIR="/Applications/anaconda3/pkgs/openmm-7.3.0-py36_1/lib/plugins"
+      PointerByReference plugins = OpenMM_Platform_loadPluginsFromDirectory(OpenMMUtils.OPENMM_PLUGIN_DIR);